 - Public Indecency Charges in Columbus

 - Penalties for Public Indecency in Franklin County

 - Additional Resources for Public Indecency in Columbus

 - Frequently Asked Questions About Public Indecency Charges in Franklin County

 Ohio Revised Code 2907.09 defines the actions that constitute public indecency in Columbus.
 According to the statute, a person is guilty of public indecency if they commit any of the following acts when they could be seen by others who are not members of the same household and who may be offended by the acts:

 - Exposing private parts or sexual organs

 - Engaging in activity that appears to be sexual in nature

-The charges for public indecency depend on which act of public indecency an individual is alleged to have committed.
-Charges can range from a fourth degree misdemeanor to a fifth degree felony, and the penalties are as follows:
+The charges for public indecency depend on factors like which act of public indecency an individual allegedly committed and who was present at the time.
+Charges could range from a fourth-degree misdemeanor to a fifth-degree felony, and the penalties are as follows: